^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Uric acid is a product of the exchange of purine bases, which are part of complex proteins-nucleoproteins.
-Formed uric acid is secreted by the kidneys.
-Uric acid in the extracellular fluid, including the blood plasma, is present in the form of a sodium salt (urate) in a concentration close to saturation, so it is possible to crystallize it when the maximum normal values are exceeded.
+Uric acid is a product of the metabolism of purine bases, which are part of complex proteins - nucleoproteins.
+The resulting uric acid is excreted by the kidneys.
+Uric acid in the extracellular fluid, including blood plasma, is present in the form of sodium salt (urate) in a concentration close to saturation, so there is a possibility of its crystallization when the maximum normal values are exceeded.

-In adult men, the upper limit of the normal concentration of uric acid in the serum is 0.42 mmol / l.
-In an aqueous solution with pH 7.4, at a temperature of 37 ° C and an ionic strength equal to that in plasma, the solubility of sodium urate is 0.57 mmol / l; in plasma in the presence of proteins is somewhat lower.
-Knowledge of these constants is of great practical importance, so it allows to determine the goals of treatment for patients with gout, that is, to what level it is necessary to reduce the concentration of uric acid in the blood serum in order to achieve dissolution of urates in the extracellular fluid and tissues.
+In adult men, the upper limit of normal serum uric acid concentration is considered to be 0.42 mmol/l.
+In an aqueous solution with a pH of 7.4, at a temperature of 37 °C and an ionic strength equal to that in plasma, the solubility of sodium urate is 0.57 mmol/l; in plasma in the presence of proteins, it is slightly lower.
+Knowledge of these constants is of great practical importance, as it allows one to determine the goals of treatment of patients with gout, i.e., to what level it is necessary to reduce the concentration of uric acid in the blood serum in order to achieve dissolution of urates in the extracellular fluid and tissues.

 Age